microcks/microcks-spectral-ruleset/README.md

 ### Using Spectral

-We'll use the `microcks-rules.yaml` ruleset definition file here:
+We'll use the `microcks-rules.yaml` ruleset definition file here.
+If you followed the above instruction on how to use it via `unpkg`, you don't need to include the `-r microcks-rules.yaml` part of the command:

 ```shell
 $ spectral --version